Please Don't Leave Me: Chart performance

 "Please Don't Leave Me" made a #46 debut on the Australian ARIA Charts the chart week of January 19, 2010.
-On the Official Australian Airplay chart, the song debuted at #8, making it the second-highest debut song ever on the chart behind Delta Goodrem's, "In This Life" which debuted at #6 in September 2007.
-In its third week on the Airplay Chart it managed to peak at #1, making it Pink's third consecutive single to do so, and making it the first song to peak at #1 in that many weeks.
-In the UK it debuted at 162 on November 2, 2008, due to the downloads of the song from its parent album (Funhouse), which was newly released that week.
+On the Official Australian Airplay chart, the song debuted at #8, making it the second-highest debut song ever on the chart behind Delta Goodrem's "In This Life", which debuted at #6 in September 2007.
+In its third week on the Airplay Chart, it managed to peak at #1, making it Pink's third consecutive single to do so, and making it the first song to peak at #1 in that many weeks.
+In the UK, it debuted at #162 on November 2, 2008, due to the downloads of the song from its parent album (Funhouse), which was newly released that week.
 In New Zealand, the song debuted at number 28 on February 23, 2009, and has peaked at number 19.
 The song peaked at number one in Poland.
-In the United Kingdom the song re-entered the chart on March 15, 2009, at 171 due to digital sales from 'Funhouse' and reached a new peak of number #12, making it her 17th top twenty hit in the UK.
-"Please Don't Leave Me" climbed relatively slowly after its release in the United States.
-But after weeks of release spent on the Bubbling Under Hot 100 Chart, the song debuted on #66 on the Billboard Hot 100 and peaked at #17, giving Pink her third top 20 hit from Funhouse, as well as her sixth consecutive top 20 on the chart.
+In the United Kingdom, the song re-entered the chart at #171 on March 15, 2009 due to digital sales from Funhouse, and reached a new peak of number 12, making it her 17th top twenty hit in the UK.
+"Please Don't Leave Me" climbed relatively slowly after its release in the United States, but after weeks of release spent on the Bubbling Under Hot 100 Chart, the song debuted on #66 on the Billboard Hot 100 and peaked at #17, giving Pink her third top 20 hit from Funhouse, as well as her sixth consecutive top 20 on the chart.
 The song sold well digitally, entering the Hot Digital Songs chart at #70 and rising 26 spots to #44 the following week.

 Music video

 Background

 The music video for "Please Don't Leave Me" was shot in late 2008, leaked to the internet on January 23, 2009, and officially premiered on Pink's YouTube channel on January 27, 2009.
 It was directed by Dave Meyers.
 The video draws influences from the 1990 Stephen King based film Misery, as well as other similar thrillers, including Cujo, The Shining and What Ever Happened to Baby Jane?.
 It utilizes both the horror/thriller genre, while also being interpretable as a dark comedy.
-In the week beginning February 27 the video was named Channel V's 'Ripe' clip of the week.
+In the week beginning February 27, the video was named Channel V's 'Ripe' clip of the week.
 The male lead in the video was portrayed by actor Eric Lively.
 Brian Christensen served as stunt coordinator, Nikki Hester as stunt double for Pink, and Justin Sundquist as stunt double for Eric Lively.
 The music video first aired on UK television on 4Music on March 8, 2009, at 10:45pm.
-It showed the full video, uncensored.
+It showed the full video uncensored.